zhdk123456/presto/presto-docs/src/main/sphinx/connector/redis.rst

 files (must end with ``.json``) which contain table description files.

 This property is optional; the default is ``etc/redis``.
+You must change this property to ``/etc/presto/redis`` to work with the Teradata distribution of Presto.

 ``redis.hide-internal-columns``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^